- Clinical science

 - Reduced potential for conflict

 - Adverse sympathomimetic effects

-- Epileptogenic potential: methylphenidate reduces the threshold for seizures
+- Epileptogenic potential: reduces the threshold for seizures and tics

 - Decreased growth rate (reversible if medication is stopped)

 - Dosage: slow titration schedule, as the drug affects each individual differently

 - Other stimulant alternatives with similar efficacy include amphetamine salts and amphetamine derivatives.

 - Indications: second-line therapy for patients ≥ 6 years of age; preferred in cases of substance abuse (patient or family member)

 - Substance class: selective norepinephrine reuptake inhibitor (NRI) that increases the concentration of norepinephrine in the synaptic cleft